 Each knee is individual and knee replacements take this into account by having different sizes for your knee.
 If there is more than the usual amount of bone loss sometimes extra pieces of metal or bone are added.

 Surgery is performed under sterile conditions in the operating room under spinal or general anesthesia.
-You will be on your back and a tourniquet applied to your upper thigh to reduce blood loss.
+You will be on your back.
 Surgery will take approximately two hours.

 An incision around 7cm is made to expose the knee joint.